Last updated 2nd July, 2025

 The fix should be a fairly easy one for an electrician, so you should only have to pay the minimum call out charge.

-The majority of electricians will gain access to the trade through an apprenticeship, allowing them to learn on the job and spend less time in a classroom; however, they will still need to take the written exams to gain the level 3 qualification.
+The majority of electricians will gain access to the trade through an apprenticeship, allowing them to learn on the job alongside a fully qualified professional.

 Electricians and all other tradespeople must have valid liability insurance in order to carry out work on people's homes.